JemMalone/JemMalone/README.md

 ## 📱 Connect with Me

-If you like my work or want to collaborate, let's connect!
-I'm always open to new opportunities and ideas.
+If you like our work or want to collaborate, let's connect!
+We a always open to new opportunities and ideas.

 - **X:** [@JemaMalone](https://x.com/JemaMalone)
 - **Discord:** [jemalone](https://discord.com/users/961409423828455424)